RedHatInsights/insights-core/docs/docs_guidelines.rst

    ``obj.get("filter string")`` method.
 This method will return a list of lines containing only "filter string".
 The ``in`` operator may also be used to test whether a particular string is in the ``lspci`` output.
-Other methods/operators are also supported, see the :py:class:`falafel.core.LogFileOutput` class for more information.
+Other methods/operators are also supported, see the :py:class:`insights.core.LogFileOutput` class for more information.

 Next comes the description of the module.
 Since this description is the first thing a developer will see when viewing